Results Of The Ixcrypto Index Series Quarterly Review (2024 Q4) & IX Digital Asset Industry Index Series Half Yearly Review (2024 2H)

 ixCrypto Indexes Dissemination

-Real time indexes are disseminated every 5-second interval for 24×7 since 23 June 2022.
+Real time indexes are disseminated every 5-second interval for 24x7 since 23 June 2022.
 The real-time indexes are available for viewing on the IX Crypto Index official webpage.
-For IXCI, IXBI and IXEI, the indexes are also available through Nasdaq Global Index Data Service (GIDS) with the tickers“IXCI”,“IXBI” and“IXEI”, with dissemination interval kept at 15-second unchanged.
+For IXCI, IXBI and IXEI, the indexes are also available through Nasdaq Global Index Data Service (GIDS) with the tickers 'IXCI', 'IXBI' and 'IXEI', with dissemination interval kept at 15-second unchanged.

 The vendor tickers are shown below: